Astrophysical Black holes: An Explanation for the Galaxy Quenching: Summary and Conclusions

 \section{Summary and Conclusions}

-The 2017 EHT observations of Sagittarius A*, identified an ABH without an event horizon (EH), i.e., JMN1, is one of the best possible black hole mimickers for Sgr A*\cite{EventHorizonTelescope:2022xqj}.
+The 2017 Event Horizon Telescope (EHT) observations of Sagittarius $A^*$ identified an ABH without a traditional event horizon, i.e., the JMN1 spacetime represents one of the best black hole mimickers for Sgr $A^*$ \cite{EventHorizonTelescope:2022xqj}.
+As stated, ``More strikingly, for the same approximate luminosity as Sgr A* at 200 GHz, accretion flows onto these singularities have spectra nearly identical to those of a Schwarzschild black hole, indicating that a JMN-1 naked singularity with a photon sphere may be one of the best possible black hole mimickers for Sgr $A^*$"\cite{EventHorizonTelescope:2022xqj}.
 Considering the various aspects of these models, we have proposed here that the ABH scenario offers a more plausible explanation for the {sustainable} quenching of the galaxy.
 The two toy models, namely JMN1 \& JMN2, have been proposed as the globally naked singularities, which form through the gravitational collapse of the physically relevant matter clouds.
 These models are just examples among the larger group of equilibrium configurations that could arise from the gravitational collapse, throughout which the metric of the collapsing cloud assumes the forms given in Eqn. (\ref{jmn1}) \& (\ref{jmn2}).
 The existence of the event horizon around the astrophysical black holes has been under question since the inception of the cosmic censorship conjecture(CCC).
 The gravitational collapse of the matter clouds could end in various possible entities, including black holes, ultra-dense compact objects without event horizons, globally and locally naked singularities, etc. The black holes in the AGNs have always been central to explaining the quenching of the galaxy and host of other astrophysical manifestations.
 From Silk and Rees in 1998 to the present times, the role of BHs in galaxy quenching has been explored through various mathematical tools and simulations\cite{Cattaneo:2009ub, harrison, report}.
 The various shortcomings of the AGN feedback models are noted in Sect.
 3, which provided us the impetus to explore the role of some alternative end-products of the gravitational collapse of the matter clouds, with apparently more realizable physical conditions.

 The behavior of the innermost stable circular orbits is the key distinction between the BHs and the ABHs without EHs, and it is this attribute that makes ABHs a more effective galaxy-quenching {tool}.
 Because of the absence of the EHs in ABHs, the ISCOs can extend up to the center of the ultra-dense compact object, making that ultra-strong gravity region a part of the accretion disk.
 Thus, ABHs can produce ultra-high energy particles which can heat the interstellar medium of the host galaxy; the details of this process can be found in \cite{report} and the references therein. {We have discussed the static ABH cases and compared it with the static black hole spacetime, which is Schwarzschild black hole, for the simplicity of the argument.
 However the calculation can also be done for the rotating cases and can be compared with the rotating black hole, which is Kerr spacetime.}